M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 }
 ```

-<p class="note">Whilst you can implement IDataSourceConnection yourself, you may instead want to derive from ReadOnlyDataSourceConnection or BasicDataSourceConnection instead.</p>
+Whilst you can implement IDataSourceConnection yourself, you may instead want to derive from ReadOnlyDataSourceConnection or BasicDataSourceConnection instead.
+{:.note}

 The most important methods to fully implement are `PrepareForDataRetrieval()`, `GetAvailableColumns()` and `GetItems()`.